Terror suspects probably spied on Cologne funfair

 Undercover investigators follow the heels of a group at the Deutz funfair during the Easter holidays.
 The men, who go on the rides and take photos, are believed to be IS supporters.
 The police believe that they were scouting the funfair as a possible attack site.
 There is also said to be a connection to the recent terror warning at the cathedral.

 According to a report, three terror suspects arrested in North Rhine-Westphalia last July scouted out the Deutz funfair in Cologne as a possible target for an attack.
 This is according to notes from the Federal Criminal Police Office, which the "Kölner Stadt-Anzeiger" was able to view.
-According to the report, the supporters of the jihadist militia Islamic State (IS) tested numerous rides and photographed the surrounding area.
+According to the report, the supporters of the jihadist militia Islamic State (IS) tested many rides and photographed the surroundings.

 The men, who come from Central Asia, were shadowed by undercover investigators from the Cologne police on Easter Monday 2023 while visiting the funfair, the newspaper continued.
 According to the report, the federal prosecutor's office and the Dutch judiciary had the group of nine people, who are affiliated with IS in the Afghan province of Khorasan (ISPK), arrested in North Rhine-Westphalia and the Netherlands on July 6, 2023.